NeowayLabs/testd/README.md

 # testd

-It is a library that makes easier to write tests that depends on runnings daemons/services.
+It is a library that makes easier to write integration tests that depends on runnings daemons/services.

-What do you mean with making it easier to write tests ?
-Here it goes a use case.

-## Blackbox testing a REST service

-Let's say you have a REST service and you want to test it,

-## Queue testing
+If you are thinking about unit tests, this library will not help you with that.
+They are a good idea on a lot of cases, and it is not on scope of this document to argue about when it is better to write integration tests, instead of unit tests.

+When you found yourself needing to write integration tests, then you will need some stuff:

+* A way to start services
+* A way to stop then
+* A way to get the logs from the services

+Well, if you value deterministic tests, isolation will be your friend.
+One good way to get isolation is to start/stop a instance of the service on setup/teardown.

+Another thing that is important is the logs, if a test fails, why it failed ?
+On integration tests this is a little harder to get only by the last performed change (it is actually one of the drawbacks of integration tests, in comparison with unit tests).

+**testd** provides an easy way to do that, and just that :-).